CNC Machine Control Retrofits

 The Tech doing this Work in Your Shop does Not Have Man-Years to get the Job Done.

-The Reality is, it will take Multiple Trips back to Work the many Bugs Out, as you slowly Discover Functions that Do Not Work.
-If it's a Good Retrofitter, they will spend the Time Necessary to get it as Correct as they can, with the Necessary Follow-up Bug Troubleshooting Service Trips already Built-In to the Retrofit Price.
+The Reality is, it will take Multiple Trips back to Work the Bugs Out, as you slowly Discover Functions that Do Not Work.
+If it's a Good Retrofitter, they will spend the Time Necessary to get it as Correct as they can, with Some Necessary Follow-up Bug Troubleshooting Service Trips already Built-In to the Retrofit Price.

 If its Not a good Retrofitter, you are on your own!
 You will have to Pay to get them Back, and they are sometimes Reluctant, as they want to Move-On to the Next Project.
-And as you have now Bastardized the Machine, the Original Manufacturer will now Refuse to Work on it anymore.
-You better have a Good Relationship with the Retrofitter, and Hope that he doesn't "Go Away" or Move or Retire,
+And as you have now Bastardized the Machine, Original Manufacturer will Now Refuse to Work on it anymore.
+So You better have a Good Relationship with the Retrofitter, and Hope that he doesn't "Go Away" or Move or Retire, as you are now

-as you are now Dependent on them.
+Dependent on them Forever.
 I have seen this Happen more than once!

-3 --- Often, The Customer is Blaming his Old CNC Control for All his Machine Problems, because it's Human Nature to Blame what We Do Not Understand.
+3 --- Often, Customer is Blaming his Old CNC Control for All his Machine Problems, because it's Human Nature to Blame what We Do Not Understand.

 Often times, The Problems are Not Even from The Control, but are Actually Machine Problems, like a Malfunctioning Switch, Loose Wires or Connections, or a Worn-Out Part.
 In my Experience, I see 4 or 5 Machine Problems for every Real Control Fault.